Nadya Shaznay PATEL

 My teaching philosophy stems from a sociocultural perspective.
 I subscribe to a dialogic pedagogy, where my students and I critically interrogate the topic of study, express and listen to multiple voices and perspectives, and create respectful and equitable classroom relations.
 In fact, I believe that with talk, I can engage students cognitively in an effective and sustained way, and scaffold their understanding.
 As I reflect deeply on the concept of openness, I believe I would have to meaningfully make sense of it while staying true to my teaching philosophy.
 With the dialogic pedagogy that I adopt, I could design an OER that includes cognitive, instructor, and social presence so that student interaction, critical interrogation and collaboration can still be promoted.
 Despite the online environment, students’ sense of self (as well as mine) as an authentic real person can also be promoted.
 Easier said than done—but maybe as a start, I must learn, unlearn, and let go.

-Nadya Shaznay PATEL, a Lecturer at CELC and Resident Fellow at Raffles Hall, teaches critical thinking and writing, community leadership, engineering leadership and English for academic purposes.
+Nadya Shaznay PATEL, an Assistant Professor at the Singapore Institute of Technology (SIT), and previously taught critical thinking and writing, community leadership, engineering leadership and English for academic purposes with the Centre for English Language Communication (CELC) at NUS.
 She conducts consultancy training for professionals and executives on business communication, effective communication for leaders, communicating your personal brand, and interview, presentation and leadership skills.
 Her research interests include classroom discourse, conversation analysis, dialogic scaffolding, multimodality in the areas of English in Disciplines and communication studies.

 Nadya can be reached at Nadya.Patel@SingaporeTech.edu.sg.